 You Need Both Quantity & Quality To Roll With The Big Dogs

-Now relax, before you collapse into a paroxysm of anxious flabbergast, telling yourself how impossible that is to do: check out our blog list and see how often articles are now being released for StrataGem, during late March and throughout April.
+Now relax, before you collapse into a paroxysm of anxious flabbergast, telling yourself how impossible that is to do: check out my blog list and see how often articles are now being released for StrataGem, during late March and throughout April.
 Check their dates; it’s totally possible; one man wrote all of those (including this very article)—me.
-It just depends on how seriously you take the craft of writing—how badly you want to succeed, and whether or not you want to roll with the big dogs that are competing against you (if you don’t have a bajillion dollars to spend on automated PPM marketing, but are working on a guerrilla budget).
-Because remember, it’s not just about pumping out thousands of words of nonsense—there is no shortcut (believe us, we’ve tried every shortcut in the book); you just have to deal with the fact that you need to write high quality articles, and the longer they are: the better, because Google (and its rivals) now rank content based upon how credible it is, how grammatically correct, etc., not just how often there are updates.
+It just depends on how seriously you take the craft of writing—how badly you want to succeed, and whether or not you want to roll with the big dogs that are competing against you (if you don’t have a bajillion dollars to spend on automated PPM marketing, but are working on a guerilla budget).
+Because remember, it’s not just about pumping out thousands of words of nonsense—there is no shortcut (believe me, I’ve tried every shortcut in the book); you just have to deal with the fact that you need to write high-quality articles, and the longer they are: the better, because Google (and its rivals) now rank content based upon how credible it is, how grammatically correct, etc., not just how often there are updates.
 What does it mean in laymen terms?
 In a nutshell, the higher you rank on the search engines, the more traffic you’ll get.
 When you do a search on Google, what are you more likely to click on: the results on the first page of Google…or the links on the tenth page of Google?
 Now you understand.

 And not just referring to bots, but also to humans; never underestimate your audience.
 If you just put out thousands upon thousands of fruitless words of fluff out there, that could and would have worse of an effect on your branding efforts (the reputation you build), and turn people away as you lose credibility as an author by producing shoddy work.
 Make no mistake: as a writer, you are being judged by your writing, and if you’ve decided to use article writing as a vital component of your Internet marketing strategy for your book sales, potential consumers will see if you’re writing a crappy blog, in which: they’re naturally going to assume that about the actual book(s) that you’re trying to sell to them as well.
 They won’t follow you, and they won’t buy your work.